The Dental Assisting program is accredited by the Commission on Dental Accreditation.

 - Submit a copy of High School Diploma or GED.

 - Schedule yourself to complete the PSB-Health Occupations Exam.

 - Submit official transcripts for all post-secondary schools you have previously attended.
 Metropolitan Community College cannot initiate the transfer of your credits; you must contact each college or university, personally.
 (Note: To be official, transcripts must be mailed directly from the granting institution to:

 PO Box 3777

 Omaha, NE 68103-0777

 - Before you receive your final acceptance into the program, you will be required to meet the technical standards as stated in the Dental Assisting Application packet.
-You will also be required to have a background check and drug testing done, the cost for which will be billed to your student account.
+You will also be required to pass a background check and drug test, the cost for which will be billed to your student account.

 Dental Assisting Admission Packet Fall 2016